Tipping in Egypt

 • Baksheesh: This term can sometimes be used interchangeably with tipping but traditionally refers to giving money without a service being rendered, often resembling begging.
 It’s important to recognize individuals who genuinely provide a service versus those who ask for money without offering one.

 • Cruise Boats: End of Stay Tipping on Cruise Boats and Hotel.
 Most have a tip box in reception for the staff you don’t meet, such as laundry staff, kitchen staff, and general workers.
-The minimum expected tip would be $10 = 500 egyptian per person per night.
+The minimum expected tip would be $20 = 1065 Egyptian per couple per night.
 That tip is expected to be given by all my guests that I book tours for.
 Managers are not generally included in the tip box, so if you have had regular contact with a manager of some sort, who was extra helpful to you, a tip may be in order, depending on how much you have had to do with him or her.
 The same goes if you had a particular waiter who was very attentive to your needs.
 Discretion when tipping waiting staff on the boat is important.
 You need to specify the tip is directly for him and not a general tip for the kitchen.
-Sometimes there are chefs who are particularly proud of the food they have prepared for you and you will notice that these will have been keeping an eye on your reaction to their food during the trip.
-If you are feeling generous you could make it a point of complimenting them and giving a tip also.
+Sometimes there are chefs who are particularly proud of the food they have prepared for you, and you will notice that these will have been keeping an eye on your reaction to their food during the trip.
+If you are feeling generous, you could make it a point of complimenting them and giving a tip also.

-• Felluca Captains and/or their helpers: US$10 = 475 egyptian pounds.
+• Felluca Captains and/or their helpers: US$10 = 550 egyptian pounds.

-• Shops and Markets: If a salesperson or stall keeper helps you extensively, it’s polite to leave a small tip as a token of appreciation
+• Shops and Markets: If a salesperson or stall keeper helps you extensively, it’s polite to leave a tip as a token of appreciation

-• Toilet Attendants: US$2 or 100 egyptian pounds If you are in Egypt and wondering why toilet paper is not supplied in bathrooms outside of hotels and airports – here is a raw detail – sewer pipes are narrow, continually getting blocked from the volume of paper used by tourists.
+• Toilet Attendants: US$2 or 120 egyptian pounds.
+If you are in Egypt and wondering why toilet paper is not supplied in bathrooms outside of hotels and airports – here is a raw detail – sewer pipes are narrow, continually getting blocked from the volume of paper used by tourists.
 So, attendants hand it out – but you are free to ask for more.
 They use water and don’t understand what you are doing!
 Plus they have to buy the toilet paper out of the tip you give them.
 Heaven protect us from the amount of whining on social media about this, when people could just go find out why!

-ON RESTAURANTS: If you are eating in a top hotel restaurant and the meal costs you upwards of $50 leaving a 10% tip means you are leaving the waiter $5 – don’t expect a smile because the are accustomed to much more.
-If you are eating in a normal type egyptian restaurant and the meal costs you 1000 LE leaving a 10% tip = $2.
-If that is what you tip your waiter at home then I guess that’s fine.
+ON RESTAURANTS: If you are eating in a top hotel restaurant and the meal costs you upwards of $50 leaving a 10% tip means you are leaving the waiter $5 – don’t expect a smile because they are accustomed to much more.
+If you are eating in a normal type Egyptian restaurant and the meal costs you 1000 LE leaving a 10% tip = $2.
+If that is what you tip your waiter at home, then I guess that’s fine.
 But suppose you were the waiter?
 Tip directly to your server.
 While some restaurants may include a service charge, it doesn’t always go to the staff.
 Therefore, it is still appreciated if you leave a tip directly.

 Alternative Tipping Recommendations You Might Have Encountered

-Questionable Tipping Guidance: Insights from Tour Operators
+Questionable Tipping Guidance: Online advice from Tour Operators

 I’ve encountered certain tour operators, often those masquerading as genuine local experts, offering misguided advice on tipping, some even boldly advising against tipping altogether.
 Some of these operators, who vehemently reject tipping and claim to include it within their prices, may be using this as a tactic to win your business.
 It’s crucial to scrutinize what they’re truly offering in return for your business.
 These operators are aware of the frustration tourists often feel about tipping and exploit this sentiment, assuring you that tipping is unnecessary and relieving you of the emotional and mental burden associated with it.
 Instead, they should aim to help you grasp foreign customs in unfamiliar territory and guide you on making a positive impression on the locals.
 After all, every tourist serves as an ambassador for their home country while abroad.